w3c/secure-the-web-forward-workshop/application-questions.md

 Please answer the questions below and email your answers to [group-secure-the-web-forward-ws@w3.org](mailto:group-secure-the-web-forward-ws@w3.org).

-Applying to the workshop does not guarantee an invitation.
-Invitations will be sent on or about [TBD].
-You are encouraged to delay making non-refundable travel plans until then.
+Invitations to the virtual sessions (scheduled on September 26-28, 2023) will be sent about mid-September.

-# Application questions
+# Registration info

 - Name
 - Email address
 - Affiliation
-- Which days would you like to attend?
-(Select all that apply)
-  - [TBD]
-- Do you plan to attend remotely or in person?
+- Do you have any accessibility requirements?
-  - If you are attending remotely, which timezone will you be attending from?

 ## Subject matter questions